CKalitin/multimeter-pcb/README.md

 # .plan

-1. Pick a current sensor IC
-2. Pick connector for current/voltage inputs (banana plug compatible with aligator)
-3. Design remaining parts of the PCB
-4. Fill BOM
+1. Fill BOM
-5. Order PCB & Parts
+2. Order PCB & Parts
+3. Test multiple ADS1115's on one I2C bus in the meantime waiting for shipping